ateneva/softuni_proj/3_OOP/04_encapsulation/README.md

 ### Getter and Setter Methods

-* used to access and change the `private` variables as they are part of the class
+* used to access and change the `private` variables that are part of the class

 ```python
 class Person: